 Our postgraduate environment extends out from Reading through our external exhibitions, symposia and workshops.
 Participate in our Asia exhibition network with opportunities to exhibit in Japan, China and South Korea.
 Our external partnerships support professional opportunities with world-leading institutions.
 This includes our most recent partnership with the Tate Exchange at Tate Modern.

 IELTS: 6.5 overall with no element less than 6.0 (or equivalent).

-Entry requirements: You are normally required to have a good undergraduate Honours degree (or equivalent from a university outside the UK).
-Applications should include a portfolio of current work, a written statement about your practice and a programme of research you wish to pursue through the degree.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above) or equivalent from a university outside the UK.
+You should include a portfolio of current work, a written statement about your practice and a programme of research you wish to pursue.